 Although Together For Cinema’s journey kicked off in 2009, it wasn’t until March 2021 that any monies actually changed hands, and the reasons behind this have already been explained.
-From March 2021, the audiovisual and associated industries started officially to sponsor the operation, and this funding is now essential to securing both the future and development of Together For Cinema.
-TFC currently has about 40 sponsors who, between them, contribute to hitting the budgetary goals required to shore up the annual operational expenditure.
-Without these key sponsorship partners, the organisation and its activities simply would not be able to continue.
-Therefore, more sponsors mean more revenue, and quite simply that TFC can give more back to the community.
+From March 2021, the audiovisual and associated industries started officially allocating grants to help fund the operation, and this funding is now essential to securing both the future of, and the development of, Together For Cinema.
+TFC currently has about 68 companies allocating grant funding who, between them, contribute to hitting the budgetary goals required to shore up the annual operational expenditure.
+Without these grants, the organisation and its activities simply would not be able to continue.
+Therefore, more grants means more revenue, and quite simply that TFC can give more back to the community.
 There are also some fundraising activities in the planning stage, and these will make a huge difference as they will enable TFC to put some ‘icing on the cake’ of both existing and future projects.

 What has Together For Cinema achieved?

 Perhaps the most prescient achievement is Together For Cinema’s delivery of 37 cinema room installations in children’s hospices and other deserving venues across the UK.
 If these were normal ‘paid for’ installations, they would have cost more than £900,000.
 However, few would argue that the most satisfying accomplishment is the positive difference this coming together of AV industry bodies has made to the lives of so many children, their families, carers, and anyone associated with the management of such challenging circumstances.
 TFC has also endeavoured to set up a recycling programme to donate dated, secondhand and/or B-stock equipment to good causes.